asheshrambachan/Fairness_In_The_Rashomon_Set/README.md

 We cannot publicly share the data used in the consumer lending experiments.

 ### Usage
-The \texttt{R} markdown scripts in the directories
+The `R` markdown scripts in the directories
-- \texttt{Compas_Experiments/}
+- `Compas_Experiments/`
-- \texttt{Communities_Experiments/}
+- `Communities_Experiments/`
 can be used to reproduce the recidivism risk prediction and regression experiments in the paper.

-The functions in \texttt{Code/ExponentiatedGradient.R} implement the reduction-based algorithms.
-To search for the disparity minimizing model in the set of good models, see the function \texttt{run_expgrad_extremes}.
-To search for the absolute disparity minimizing in the set of good models, see the function \texttt{run_expgrad_minDisp}.
+The functions in `Code/ExponentiatedGradient.R` implement the reduction-based algorithms.
+To search for the disparity minimizing model in the set of good models, see the function `run_expgrad_extremes`.
+To search for the absolute disparity minimizing in the set of good models, see the function `run_expgrad_minDisp`.